idealparable/BibleQ/DidLazarusWriteJohn.md

 First, it's unlikely he is always honest.

-We would be accepting that most likely the statement is honest in his case (depending on other evidence), but only because it was already unlikely that the high priest knows a fisherman of Galilee, which we accepted from the start.
+We would be accepting that most likely the statement is honest in this case (depending on other evidence), but only because it was already unlikely that the high priest knows a fisherman of Galilee, which we accepted from the start.

 Second, that even if it's honest, it isn't essentially hyperbole.